This is largest verdict ever awarded in the city of Hampton, said Circuit Court Clerk James Bohnaker.

 The jury issued the verdict against both the truck driver, Howard Rose, and Stow Mills Inc., the company Rose worked for.
 Stow Mills is a natural food distributor, which since the 1996 accident was bought by United Natural Foods.

 Suffering from an debilitating head injury as the result of an auto accident caused by another can be devastating.
 Contact The Brain Injury Law Center and let us answer all of your questions.
-We are available toll-free at (877) 840-3431 or contact us online.
+We are available at (757) 244-7000 or contact us online.